-The other issue is that almonds, like all nuts, can be difficult to digest because they contain phytic acid.
-Soaking and sprouting the nuts neutralizes the phytates making them much easier to digest.
-That’s why I prefer to use sprouted almond butter in my 3 ingredient almond butter cookies.
+The other issue is that almonds, like all nuts, can be difficult to digest because they contain phytic acid and oxalates.
+Soaking and sprouting the nuts neutralizes the phytates and oxalates making them much easier to digest.
+That’s why I prefer to use organic sprouted almond butter in my 3 ingredient almond butter cookies.

 Sprouted almond butter is not easy to find in the grocery store but can be found here.
 Dastony almond butter is organic, the almonds are grown in the U.S. and are not pasteurized, and it is sprouted for easier digestibility.

 Dastony is able to purchase their almonds unpasteurized under the exception that states that farmers can sell untreated raw almonds, in maximum lot sizes of 100 pounds, directly to consumers from their farmsteads or at a farmers market.